- Home

 - Invest in quality – Products that last longer require less replacement.

-- Reuse before recycling – Secondhand, upcycling and repair are often more sustainable than recycling.
+- Reuse before recycling – Second-hand, upcycling, and repair are often more sustainable than recycling.

 4. Time for a new mindset